-“I ain’t here for no reason”: Stories of Sikh-American Resilience
+"I Ain’t Here For No Reason": Stories Of Sikh-American Resilience

 Gill grew up keeping his hair uncut.
 Once, when he was about five or six, he was on a trip to India with his dad.
 While his dad was in the bathroom, Gill decided to cut his hair.
 Gill remembers that when his dad got out of the bathroom and saw what Gill had done, he grabbed a wooden chair and threw it.
 It broke.

 “I don’t think he was prepared to deal with that type of emotional trauma.”
 Gill says.
-“He grew up in the 80s in India, Punjab, where people were literally getting killed because of their turban and for him it was such a huge source of pride.”
+“He grew up in the 80s in India, Punjab, where people were literally getting killed because of their turban, and for him it was such a huge source of pride.”

 Soon after, Gill decided to stop cutting his hair.
 He let it grow and began to tie a turban.
 In high school, he was proud of the fact that he had a turban and long beard.
 Eventually, he began to lose hair.
 Because he was balding, he decided to cut it again.

-“I didn’t understand how big and profound it would be to other people,” Gills says.
+“I didn’t understand how big and profound it would be to other people,” Gill says.
 “One of my really good friends, he was offended.
 It hurt him seeing a brother of his, kind of like a fallen brother almost.”

-Now, Gill does wear a turban sometimes.
-He says that when he wears a turban he commands attention.
+Now, Gill does wear a turban sometimes —which he commands attention.
 He believes that when you wear a turban, you represent the entire Sikh community, and that determines how you should behave.

 “The whole purpose of wearing a turban is that now you have the community behind you, that if somebody does attack you, they attack the community at large,” says Gill.
 “Everywhere you go, you represent the Sikh community.
 Not just you, but 25 million people in the world.
 And I think that’s a very awesome responsibility.”